PyatroMarchanka/Dudar/README.md

 The Dudar project is a service to learn how to play bagpipe.
+Android only.

 ## Available Scripts